 70 percent of research in Psychology at Stirling was recognised as being of a quality that is internationally recognised in terms of originality, significance and rigour in the most recent Research Assessment Exercise (RAE).

 The course has practical links with the Autism Treatment Trust and Speur Ghlan Early Intervention Service.

-The course is designed for those going on to do further research in autism or planning a career as an autism professional.
+The course is designed for those going on to do further research in autism or as the foundation for a career as an autism professional.
 The structure of the course includes both a placement and research project, allowing you to develop relevant skills for both research and applied careers.

 You should expect to pay fees for every year you are in attendance and be aware fees are subject to revision and may increase annually.
 Students on programmes of study of more than one year should take this into account when applying.

 There are typically five £1,000 bursaries to contribute towards fees or maintenance costs for students beginning a taught MSc course.
 All students, including international students, formally accepted onto the MSc course are eligible to apply for these awards.
 Awards will be decided on both previous experience and academic record but preference will be given to applicants intending to stay at Stirling to pursue a PhD following the MSc course.